 The PhenoMeNal H2020 project started in 2015 with the goal to setup an integrated, secure, permanent, on-demand service-driven, privacy-compliant and sustainable e-infrastructure for the processing, analysis and information-mining of the massive amount of medical molecular phenotyping and genotyping data that will be generated by metabolomics applications now entering research and clinic.
 The infrastructure will be one of the key enabling e- infrastructures addressing the H2020 Societal Challenge in Health, Demographic Change and Wellbeing.

-PhenoMeNal WP5 (titled “Operations and Maintenance of PhenoMeNal GRID/Cloud”) will provide the foundation upon where data and analysis services are made possible to be used together on compute resources.
+PhenoMeNal WP5 (titled “Operations and Maintenance of PhenoMeNal GRID/Cloud”) will provide the foundation upon where data and analysis services can be used together on computing resources.
 This foundation should comprise the hardware (compute and storage) as well as middleware for federating queries and resources between sites, enabling the functions in the Virtual Research Community (VRC) portal (the portal will be developed in WP6).

 Of high importance is the documentation and packaging of infrastructure resources and configurations to allow for easy setup on partner systems, enabling a federated system.
 The use of containers and orchestrators is envisaged for this.